M-Ravenmoore/Notebook/html-notes.md

 - inline is like useing a comma
 - you can use shorthand in vscode to build blocks of html quickly
     - such as : `header>img + h1 + h3` or `main +h2 > section > article*3 > img + article > h3 + p + p`

+# Markdown Notes

+## Things to know about Markdown
+- markdown is "html light" or a light weight version of a mark up language
+- Great for things like notes! or blogs